-• You are eligible for the following WHP services, including advance care planning (ACP) services:

-- Documenting what's important to you is essential to getting the care you want when you are too ill to speak for yourself. - As a CarePlus member, you have access to an online advance care planning resource called, MyDirectives®.
+- You are eligible for the following WHP services, including advance care planning (ACP) services: - Documenting what's important to you is essential to getting the care you want when you are too ill to speak for yourself. - As a Humana member, you have access to an online advance care planning resource called, MyDirectives[®].
 This resource helps you to create an advance directive where you can combine the elements of a: - > Living will - > Medical power of attorney - > Do not attempt resuscitation form - > Organ donation form - You can create your own digital care plan on MyDirectives® and even include video and audio files.
 If you already have these documents prepared you can store and share them here.
 MyDirectives® is available to you and your designated medical providers 24 hours a day, seven days a week.
-You can add new information at any time as your health status or wishes change. - To get started, visit www.careplushealthplans.com and explore our advance care planning resources. - Additionally, if you meet certain health conditions now or your health status changes in the future, CarePlus will reach out to you.
+You can add new information at any time as your health status or wishes change. - To get started, visit Humana.com and log into MyHumana.
+Go to the MyHealth tab and select MyDirectives® in the "Health support for you" section. - Additionally, if you meet certain health conditions now or your health status changes in the future, Humana will reach out to you.
 A clinician or social worker will provide support to ensure you have an advance directive in place and you are able to share it with your family and doctors.
 Participation in any programs that include Wellness and Healthcare Planning or Advance Care Planning are voluntary and you are free to decline the services at any time.